8ta4/blog/drafts/Looking for a Neovim plugin for sentence-by-sentence prose editing without leaving the buffer.md

-I spend a lot of time in the refinement phase of my writing.
 I'm frustrated by the inefficiency of writing assistants, which force disruptions like copy-pasting, using a mouse, or shifting focus between windows.

 I get my initial drafts using my transcription system.
 The hard work starts next: going through every sentence until I've made it as good as I reasonably can.
 You might wonder why this post is bad.
 You didn't see the first draft.